History and architecture go hand in hand in Chicago. After

 came into being.

-❏ Start off the morning with fresh New American dishes at
+❏ Start off the morning inside a National Historic Landmark with fresh New American dishes at

-the city.
-On Saturday mornings, take their South Side "L" Train Tour and
+the city, or on Saturday mornings, take their South Side "L" Train Tour and

 discover Bronzeville, Chinatown, the South Loop and more from elevated trains.